flub78/multitenant/doc/development/code_generation.md

 The objective is to generate code indistinguishable from human generated code.
 The mechanism is based on the mustache template engine.
 It should support most of the php classes to implement a CRUD application for a resource.

+## Workflow

+* Define the database schema, include the metadata as json stings comment.
+* During development, the metadata can also be changed in the metadata CRUD
+* Run the code generator to generate the code.
+* Test
+* Do not forget to update the migration files and the test database

 ## The php artisan command

 By default the database analyzed to extract metadata is tenanttest.
 Create the test tenant before any code generation.